apache/incubator-heron/website/content/docs/developers/compiling/linux.md

 This will build the packages below the `bazel-bin/scripts/packages/` directory.

-If you encounter errors with libunwind or libtool, install them manually
+If you encounter errors with libunwind or libtool, you can always install them manually

 Libtool https://www.gnu.org/software/libtool/
 ```bash